-	Summer school will give you a second chance to obtain class credit and avoid doubling up on a core class during the school year.
+Summer session will give you a second chance to obtain class credit and avoid doubling up on a core class during the regular academic year.
 Even if you aren’t going to college, you'll still have to pass four math classes (including algebra and geometry) to obtain your diploma.

-During the school year, it's pretty easy to fall into a sort of rhythm.
+During the academic year, it's pretty easy to fall into a sort of rhythm.
 You'll hit your stride and be able to keep momentum and work ethic up.
-But after a lengthy summer break, you might notice that you've lost your rhythm when school time comes back around.
+But after a lengthy summer break, you might notice that you've lost your rhythm when fall comes back around.
 If you don't stop working, that work ethic doesn't go away.
-So by taking summer classes you'll already be fully in the swing of things by the time you get back to school.
+So by taking summer classes you'll already be fully in the swing of things by the time you return in the fall.

 Focus on Fewer Course Subjects

-You've seen that summer classes are starting up soon and you're beginning to wonder if you should sign up and get a few extra credits done before you go back to school.
+You've seen that summer classes are starting up soon and you're beginning to wonder if you should sign up and get a few extra credits done before next fall.
 Still, you're not quite sure if it's the right decision for you.
 It's true that there are ups and downs to summer classes, and it's important to consider your reasons before you make your choice.

 Reason #4: Raise Your GPA